cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 Save your changes, install and run your workflow using::

+   cylc validate .
+   cylc install
-   cylc install; cylc play clock-trigger
+   cylc play clock-trigger

 .. note::